Cli98/anchor_computation_tool/README.md

 1. Build tutorial (shape dataset) and provide a working example.
 2. Improve part of code to make it easier to use.
+3. Revision for coord normalization for kmean code.
+4. Pass boolean variable from terminal.